 The Proposition 47 ESC included a cross-section of subject matter experts on mental health and substance use disorder treatment, diversion programs, reentry, housing and other areas, including individuals who were directly impacted by the criminal justice system.
-Information about the ESC, including a list of members, can be found on the BSCC website and on Appendix A.
+A list of ESC members can be found in Appendix A.